jstreeter23/jstreeter23/README.md

 ### Hey there! 👋

-I'm **Jordan**, a Salesforce Administrator based in Los Angeles, California.
+I'm **Jordan**, a Salesforce Administrator & Software Engineering student based in Los Angeles, California.

 I am currently attending online school for software engineering.
 I have a passion for building solutions, automating workflows, designing systems, and exploring new technologies.